Nebraska Revised Statute 77-2711

-(14)(a) Notwithstanding the provisions of subsection (7) of this section, the Tax Commissioner shall, upon written request, provide a municipal employee certified under subdivision (b) of this subsection representing a municipality which has adopted the local option sales tax under the Local Option Revenue Act with confidential sales tax returns and sales tax return information regarding taxpayers that possess a sales tax permit and the amounts remitted by such permitholders at locations within the boundaries of the requesting municipality or with confidential business use tax returns and business use tax return information regarding taxpayers that file a Nebraska and Local Business Use Tax Return and the amounts remitted by such taxpayers at locations within the boundaries of the requesting municipality.
-Any written request pursuant to this subsection shall provide the Department of Revenue with no less than ten business days to prepare the sales tax returns and sales tax return information requested.
+(14)(a) Notwithstanding the provisions of subsection (7) of this section, the Tax Commissioner shall, upon written request, provide an individual certified under subdivision (b) of this subsection representing a municipality which has adopted the local option sales and use tax under the Local Option Revenue Act with confidential sales and use tax returns and sales and use tax return information regarding taxpayers that possess a sales tax permit and the amounts remitted by such permitholders at locations within the boundaries of the requesting municipality or with confidential business use tax returns and business use tax return information regarding taxpayers that file a Nebraska and Local Business Use Tax Return and the amounts remitted by such taxpayers at locations within the boundaries of the requesting municipality.
+Any written request pursuant to this subsection shall provide the Department of Revenue with no less than ten business days to prepare the sales and use tax returns and sales and use tax return information requested.
 The individual certified under subdivision (b) of this subsection shall review such returns and return information shall be viewed only upon the premises of the department, except that such limitation shall not apply if the certifying municipality has an agreement in effect under the Nebraska Advantage Transformational Tourism and Redevelopment Act.
 In such case, the individual certified under subdivision (b) of this subsection may request that copies of such returns and return information be sent to him or her by electronic transmission, secured in a manner as determined by the Tax Commissioner.

-(b) Each municipality that seeks to request information under subdivision (a) of this subsection shall certify to the Department of Revenue one municipal employee who is authorized by such municipality to make such request and review the documents described in subdivision (a) of this subsection.
+(b) Each municipality that seeks to request information under subdivision (a) of this subsection shall certify to the Department of Revenue one individual who is authorized by such municipality to make such request and review the documents described in subdivision (a) of this subsection.
 The individual may be a municipal employee or an individual who contracts with the requesting municipality to provide financial, accounting, or other administrative services.